maximelehericy/nextcloud-docker-test-env/apps/talk/signalingserver/README.md

 ## Connect your Nextcloud instance to the signaling server

 Go to your Nextcloud instance `Avatar > Administration settings > Talk`.
-Set the parameters as follow:
+In the `High-performance backend` section, set the parameters as follow:
 - high-performance backend URL: `https://signalingserver.YOURDOMAIN/standalone-signaling/`
 - tick the `Validate SSL certificate` checkbox
 - in the `Shared secret` set `the-shared-secret-for-allowall` (or the value you set in the signaling server configuration file in the `backend.secret`)